tudelft3d/website/projects/eunet4dbp/on_the_job.md

   <div class="col-sm-12 col-xs-12"><img class="img-responsive" src="{{ "/projects/eunet4dbp/img/2-Digital-29-05-2020/Hi.png" }}" style="max-height: 400px"></div>
 </div>

 - - -

 * Table of Content
 {:toc}

 - - -

+### Expected outcomes

+As a first step we will share our knowledge about the topic and the available tools we know, trying to integrate them in a seamless framework and workflow and understand where the main gaps are, to be addressed in future research projects.

+The network is supposed to produce mainly open and possibly flexible solutions, to be shared among the partners.

 ## Digital Kick-off Meeting, 29/05/2020